Our History

 1985

-A formal request is made for APA representation in the Office of Admissions & Scholarships in order to address lack of awareness or understanding of APA Students
+A formal request is made for diverse representation in the Office of Admissions & Scholarships to ensure awareness and understanding of all student needs and backgrounds.

 1984